priyankashinde-DS/Capstone_health_insurance_prediction/README.md

-# Capstone_health_insurance_prediction
-HEALTH INSURANCE CROSS SELL PREDICTION
+# HEALTH INSURANCE CROSS SELL PREDICTION

 **Building a model to predict whether a customer would be interested in Vehicle Insurance is extremely helpful for the company because it can then accordingly plan its communication strategy to reach out to those customers and optimize its business model and revenue.
 Building a model to predict whether the policyholders (customers) from the past year will also be interested in Vehicle Insurance provided by the company**